jzvolensky/HyDroForM-nextflow/README.md

 - Nvidia A100 GPU

 Without a GPU you can run this setup and simple workflows on Minikube with little resources.
+However, the automated install supports Nvidia GPUs and the Nvidia Container Toolkit.

 Tested on Digital Ocean Droplet with: